 The Group manages its capital to ensure that it will be able to continue as a going concern.
-The capital structure of the Company consists of limited or no financial debt and equity attributed to the holders of equity instruments of the Company, such as capital, reserves and accumulated deficits as mentioned in the consolidated statement of changes in equity.
+The capital structure of the Company consists of equity attributed to the holders of equity instruments of the Company, such as capital, reserves and accumulated losses as mentioned in the consolidated statement of changes in equity.
 The Group makes the necessary adjustments in the light of changes in the economic circumstances, risks associated to the different assets and the projected cash needs of the current and projected research activities.
-On December 31, 2016 cash and cash equivalents amounted to €89.9 million and total capital amounted to €128.4 million.
+On December 31, 2017 cash and cash equivalents amounted to \notin 190.9 million and total capital amounted to \notin 433.7 million.
 The current cash situation and the anticipated cash generation are the most important parameters in assessing the capital structure.
 The Group's objective is to maintain the capital structure at a level to be able to finance its activities for at least twelve months.
 Cash income from existing and new partnerships is taken into account and, if needed and possible, the Company can issue new shares or enter into financing agreements.